dfrome/streamlit_w/README.md

 # streamlit_win
  CO2 streamlit
- Développé par Denis Froment pour projet DataScientest
+ Développed by Denis Froment for the CO2 prediction project, as part of the Data Scientist studies at DataScientest.
  Référence: win/C_20250301